chrisbautista/boxerjs/README.md

 Let's add restrictions.
 Limitations produce more creative ideas than freedom.
 So for these problem I want the solution to be:

 * a jQuery plugin
-* proof-of-concept include images and thumbnails - each are named as "image.jpg" and "image_thumb.jpg"
+* proof-of-concept include images and thumbnails - formatted as "image.jpg" and "image_thumb.jpg" correspondingly
 * does not know anything about the images - size or compression.
 * anchors are optional, but for semantic purposes and accessibility, thumbnails are wrapped in anchor tags with a corresponding href to the target URL. e.g.